 On our trip from Italy to UK, we decided to detour.
-In honesty, it probably wasn't a detour- we didn't have a route planned in the first place!!
+To be fair, it probably wasn’t a detour- we didn’t have a route planned in the first place!!
 Still, we looked at the map and decided to take our motorhome through the Alps.
-Which all sounds good and well until you realise it's March.
+Which all sounds good and well until you realise it’s March.
 Which means snow.

-We love planning a route as we go– but we hadn't really appreciated the climate change between sunny south coast Menton (where we were in T-shirts!) to up a mountain… in the snow.
+We love planning a route as we go– but we hadn’t really appreciated the climate change between sunny south coast Menton (for the lemon festival!) (where we were in T-shirts!) to up a mountain… in the snow.